 Having been told that half of the local children would not reach their fifth birthday due to local conditions, David returned to the UK and began fundraising with family and friends, raising enough money to repair twenty water points.

-A true success but he also recognised the holistic needs of sanitation if the situation was to be improved long term and the importance of local people working together to achieve and maintain it.
+It was a true success, but he also recognised the holistic needs of sanitation if the situation was to be improved long term and the importance of local people working together to achieve and maintain it.

 Since 2003, more than 180,000 people in the Western Province of Zambia have seen their land, lives and communities enhanced through the work of Village Water, with support from many sources and with an increasing number of Rotary clubs adding their donations so that far-reaching projects can be delivered.

-Day to day living, ongoing health and the economic opportunities are the ultimate legacy to be enjoyed by a healthy rural population in areas where disease, infants’ deaths and environmental challenges once ruled.
+Day to day living, ongoing health and the economic opportunities are the ultimate legacy to be enjoyed by a healthy rural population in areas where disease, infant deaths and environmental challenges once ruled.

 Thanks to Village Water and the active partnership with Rotary clubs across the UK, the work of this small charity is making its mark where it really matters.